This accessibility statement applies to https://www.fishingheritage.com/accessibility-statement/

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
 We are actively working on these PDF’s to ensure they are up to accessibility standards.

 Any new PDFs or Word documents we publish will meet accessibility standards.
 Currently there are no PDF’S on the site but this is subject to change.

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

 We will continue to monitor the accessibility of this site and provide training and advice to colleagues who can edit or add content.

 Preparation of this accessibility statement

-This website was last tested on 28 May 2020.
-The test was carried out by a member of our Web Team.
+This website was last tested on 05 October 2021.
+The test was carried out by a member of North East Lincolnshire Council’s Web Team.

 We used this approach to deciding on a sample of pages to test manual selection based upon web traffic, random selection using a random number generator.
 We tested 10 pages, which are listed here:

 We require that any new third party systems we commission for the website are Web Content Accessibility Guidelines 2.1 AA compliant.
 However, third party applications are partly or wholly out of our control and so may not conform to the same levels of accessibility as the rest of the website.
 Third party applications include: